 Request for Documents

 Request copies of documents from a case on file with this office.
 Record Request Forms (PDF) can be submitted to this office in-person at 1450 E McKinney Street, Denton, Texas, by mail to P.O.
-Box 2146, Denton, Texas 76202, by fax to 940-349-5754 or by email to Denton Records.
+Box 2146, Denton, Texas 76202, by fax to 940-349-5754 or by email to District Court Records.
 No record requests or research regarding record requests will be performed without a completed Record Request Form.